balraj-johal/split-text/README.md

 - `noAriaLabel`: Whether to not add .sr-only content.
 Defaults to `false`.
 - `noBalance`: Whether to not balance the text using @activetheory/balance-text.
 Defaults to `false`.
 - `balanceRatio`: The ratio of the width of the element to the width of the parent.
 Defaults to `1`.
-- `handleCJK`: Whether to handle CJK characters.
+- `handleCJT`: Whether to handle CJT characters.
 Defaults to `false`.

 ## Properties